Are hay fever medicines safe if you have heart disease?

 Antihistamines, like loratadine (Clarityn) and cetirizine (Piriteze), are also widely used.
 They work by blocking chemicals in your blood called histamines that cause hay fever symptoms.
 They are generally safe for people with high blood pressure and heart and circulatory diseases.

-However, another type of antihistamine, called fexofenadine (Allevia or Telfast), can lead to a fast or irregular heartbeat and you should talk to your doctor or pharmacist before taking it.
+However, with another type of antihistamine, called fexofenadine (Allevia or Telfast), having fast or irregular heartbeat is listed as a reported side effect on the patient information leaflet.
+So you should talk to your doctor or pharmacist before taking it.

 Also, some older antihistamines, like chlorphenamine (Piriton), can cause drowsiness and so might not be the best choice if you already have fatigue from a heart condition.